IrinaAdeniyi/FunTime-Celebrations/README.md

 - Fully responsive, clean footer

+## Possible future features
+In my user stories I had one *could-have* feature, that I did not manage to do, because of lack of time.
+This was a testimanials page, where parents can comment and give feedback, but also read other parent's opinions and experience.
+So this could be done in the future.

 ## Testing
 Detailed testing was done on the website to ensure the website works properly.